gizulor/all-grid/README.md

 ## all-grid:

+* uses a plain ui, your imagery is the focus
-* uses the proportion of images to better fit into a grid layout
+* uses the proportion of your images to inform the grid layout
 * treats mobiles as first class citizens (the layout is consistent across screen sizes)
 * can be used without imagery
 * sticky articles are given prominence on any list page